 Certain sections of "Management's Discussion and Analysis of Financial Condition and Results of Operations" include forward-looking statements concerning trends or events potentially affecting the businesses of Koppers.
 These statements typically contain words such as "believes", "anticipates", "expects", "estimates", "may", "will", "should", "continue", "plans", "intends", "likely", or other similar words indicating that future outcomes are uncertain.
 In accordance with the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995, these statements are accompanied by cautionary language identifying important factors, although not necessarily all factors, which would cause future outcomes to differ materially from those set forth in the forward-looking statements.
 For additional risk factors affecting the Company's business, see Item 1A.
-"Risk Factors" in the Company's Annual Report on Form 10-K for the year ended December 31, 2008.
+"Risk Factors" in the Company's Annual Report on Form 10-K for the year ended December 31, 2008 and Item 1A.
+"Risk Factors" in the Company's Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2009.